Tomen/plaza/frontend/docs/user-flow.md

 ```

 **Note:**
-- Disconnecting preserves the in-app wallet in localStorage but persists the disconnected state
+- Disconnecting preserves the session account in localStorage but persists the disconnected state
 - Page refresh keeps user disconnected (wallet mode stored in localStorage)
-- When user selects "In-App Wallet" again, they get the same wallet back with their funds intact
+- When user selects "Session Account" again, they get the same wallet back with their funds intact
 - To permanently delete a standalone wallet, use `appWallet.deleteStandaloneWallet()` (not yet exposed in UI)

 ---